Fuchsia offers the ultimate Bangkok nightlife experience

 Fuchsia’s themed nights

-Fuchsia doesn’t just have your ordinary Bangkok club nights; they spice things up with interesting themes, including the most exciting – Hip Hop Night!
-Every Thursday, the nightclub offers a stellar line-up of varying DJs ready to spin and serenade you with booming bass lines and catchy hooks.
-It’s the perfect place to get your groove on and soak in the fun vibes swirling around.
+Fuchsia doesn’t just have your ordinary Bangkok club nights; they spice things up with interesting themes.
+Wednesdays are all about the Magic Mike Show, where you can expect mind-blowing entertainment that will leave you in awe.

+If you love Hip Hop, be sure to come on Thursdays.
+Their Hip Hop Night features a killer lineup of DJs ready to spin and serenade you with booming bass lines and catchy hooks.
 But the fun doesn’t stop at stunning performances alone.
 You can also indulge yourself in unlimited enjoyment with a free flow of drinks from 20:00 to 22:00.

+Lastly, Sundays are reserved for an electrifying Drag Queen Show, with glamorous performers ready to captivate you.
+From stunning costumes to jaw-dropping routines, it’s a night that promises to leave you speechless, ensuring your weekend ends on the highest note possible.

 Mix, mingle, and sip